 Hillsborough Hills real estate tends to vary.
 Unlike neighborhoods located further east, however, diversity doesn’t depend on location.
 Newer homes stand side-by-side with older ones as ambitious homeowners replace original construction with the homes of their dreams.
 The neighborhood median home price hovers around $3 million, placing it in the middle of Hillsborough homes for sale.

 The Hillsborough Hills market is not brisk as only a handful of homes sell each year.
 Within that small number, however, is a surprisingly wide range of options.
-Original subdivision homes, those 3,000 – 4,000 square-foot, single-story residences built during the 1950s and 1960s, can sell for under $2 million, while some of the newer construction can range all the way up to $8 million or more.
+Original subdivision homes, those 3,000 – 4,000 square-foot, single-story residences built during the 1950s and 1960s, can sell for slightly above $3 million, while some of the newer construction can push the $10 million ceiling.
+For 2017, however, Hillsborough Heights homes sold for a median of $3.4 million and recent sales show homes closing escrow for between $3.15 and $4.25 million.

 To view a detailed google map of the Hillsborough Hills neighborhood, click here.
 The MLS area is 451.